hth313/OS4/doc/addressing.rst

    memory space, where there normally is a module checksum.
-   Even if we should affect all nibbles in the mantissa field, it is rarely a problem anyway as there seldom is anything kept there of value in cases where we work on the address part of the field.
+   Even if we should affect all nibbles in the mantissa field, it is rarely a problem anyway as there seldom is anything kept there of value in situations when we work on the address part of the field.